 Some of them are:

 - You might think your employees do not have any ideas.
 In fact, a lot of people believe that.
-When CXOs were asked why they were not getting any ideas from their employees, their response was – “When I ask for ideas in a town hall or all-hands, I do not know why I am not hearing much from the employees.
+When questions were put to CXOs about why they were not getting any ideas from their employees, their response was – “When I ask for ideas in a town hall or all-hands, I do not know why I am not hearing much from the employees.
 They are the ones who are running the things at ground level.
 Ideally, they should have a lot of ideas.”

 - Your employees might not share ideas: